Gabriel-p/breadcrumbs/autocorr_ess.md

 > with emcee (..) we can use the parallel chains to reduce the variance and we've found that chains longer than about 50*Tf are often sufficient (to estimate the integrated autocorrelation time)

+According to [Convergence Diagnostics For Markov chain Monte Carlo, Ford (2015)][3] page 20, we should look for:

+> the smallest lag to give an $\rho lag \approx 0$

+and this is:

+> One of several methods for estimating how many iterations of Markov chain are needed for effectively independent samples

 ## Definitions